• English

 Ahmose I is among the many ancient pharaohs and rulers in Egypt, and his name means "the moon is born."
 Much of what is known about Ahmose I is from his tomb, which was discovered.
-He is believed to have been only ten years old at the time of assuming the throne.
+He is believed to have been only ten years old when he assumed the throne.

 Ahmose I's Family

 Seqenenre Tao II was Ahmose I's father, and Kahmose was his brother.
 Both of them died during the war with Hykos, which led to the early crowning of this king.
 Queen Anhotep is believed to have been Ahmose I's powerful mother.
 Queen Ahmose Nefertari is believed to have been the sister-wife of Ahmose I, and he relied on her a lot.
-Another influential person in his life was his grandmother Queen Teitshree, who offered him support throughout his reign.
+Another influential person in his life was his grandmother, Queen Teitshree, who supported him throughout his reign.

 Ahmose I's Tomb

-The tomb of Ahmose I has a detailed autobiography inscribed in it that clearly tells about his life.
-It explains that the early years of his rule as a king were fairly quiet.
-But halfway through his reign of twenty-five years, the pharaoh resumed hostility against enemies and started making attacks on Hykos.
+The tomb of Ahmose I has a detailed autobiography about his life.
+The early years of his rule as a king were pretty quiet.
+But halfway through his reign of twenty-five years, the pharaoh resumed hostility against enemies and started attacking Hykos.
 He tried to capture Avaris and Memphis and retake Heliopolis.
-Ahmose I laid siege to the Hyksos fortress at Sharuhen for six years, at last forcing them to retreat.
+Ahmose I laid siege to the Hyksos fortress at Sharuhen for six years, finally forcing them to retreat.
 The king then led his army to Nubia (Kush), imposing his control as far as the Second Cataract.
 He installed a Viceroy in Buhen to manage the area.

 More About Ahmose I's Life And Family